boazsegev/plezi-website/docs/guides/controllers.html.md

 This is also useful for offering a file name for the browser to “save as”.

-Read more at the <a href='http://www.rubydoc.info/gems/plezi/Plezi/ControllerMagic/InstanceMethods#send_data-instance_method' target='_blank'>YARD documentation for this method</a>.
+Read more at the [YARD documentation for this method](http://www.rubydoc.info/gems/plezi/Plezi/ControllerMagic/InstanceMethods#send_data-instance_method).

 ### The `requested_method` method